itspangler/geospatial-humanities-s2024/syllabus/README.md

 Grading will be based on a **1000-point scale**.
 Graded assignments and exercises may be turned up to one week late.
 All late assignments will receive a -10 point deduction and all late graded exercises will receive a -5 point deduction.
 Details regarding the assignments and requirements for the final project can be found on the Canvas Course Schedule.

--   Several exercises (5 graded) worth a total of 250 points (50 each)
+-   Several Labs (5 graded) worth a total of 250 points (50 each)
--   4 skill-building assignments worth a total of 400 points (100 each)
+-   4 skill-building Exercises worth a total of 400 points (100 each)
 -   Class participation worth 100 points
 -   The Final Project poster or StoryMap worth 250 points